nabil-hassan/github-actions-sandbox-v2/9-control-execution-flow/control-flow.md

 2. GitHub will run a workflow's jobs in parallel __unless__ we use the `needs` directive to specify dependencies between jobs.

+- See the excerpt from the [example workflow](../.github/workflows/09-control-flow.yaml) below:

 ```yaml
 jobs:
 job1: